robfallows/tunguska-reactive-aggregate/README.md

 });
 ```

-No observers were specified and no automatic observer was added, so the publication runs once only.
+No observers were specified and `noAutomaticObserver` was enabled, so the publication runs once only.

 ## On-Demand Aggregations